hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		To avoid showing the help dialog on program start.

-	--mreadonly
+	--creadonly

 		The program starts in readonly mode, where user cant modify the loaded spreadsheets.
 		That is one cant insert or delete rows/cols.
 Nor can one edit/insert/cut/delete/paste cells.

-		However user can switch to readwrite mode by giving :mreadwrite explicit command.
+		However user can switch to readwrite mode by giving :creadwrite explicit command.

 	--calldepth <depth>